 If you are interested in the idea that everything in life is a push and pull, and we need certain things to create a balance, you will love the two koi fish tattoo.
 The thought behind this design is to represent duality and shows two fish swimming in different directions.
 They are opposite forces but cannot exist without each other.
 A popular color choice for this piece would be to make one fish black and the other white.
 The tattoo itself can be as simple or complicated as you wish, as it is more about the symbolism associated with it than the design.

 When deciding to get inked, a sleeve tattoo is not a decision that happens overnight.
 There is so much thought and creativity that goes into these designs, which typically start at the top of the arm and end at the wrist.
 You want to perfectly combine various elements to create one single piece that stands out.
 When choosing a koi fish sleeve tattoo, other images that work well with it include a lotus or the yin yang symbol.
 It is essential to keep in mind that this artwork will likely take multiple sessions to complete and not come cheap.
 That said, the end result is worth it!

 16. Koi Fish Thigh Tattoo

 When you choose to get tattooed, you need to consider your lifestyle.
 The attitude towards body art is changing, and it is becoming more common and acceptable, but some professions still require you to hide your ink.
-If you need to cover up, then consider the thigh as the perfect location for a tattoo.
+If you need to cover up, then consider the thigh tattoo as the perfect location.
 The area of skin is big enough to allow for detail; plus, as a bonus, the upper outer thigh is among the least painful spots to be inked!